hovancik/stretchly/README.md

 All settings can be reset to defaults.

-On firts run, stretchly will present you with Welcome window, where you can set your locale and read Tutorial.
+On first run, stretchly will present you with Welcome window, where you can set your locale and read Tutorial.

 <img src="https://raw.githubusercontent.com/hovancik/stretchly/master/stretchly-welcome.png" height="340">